Introduction: UK Train and Weather Display

 - Bottom button - Short press.
 Page down if more services that fit on the screen.

 - Bottom button - Long press.
-Step on to next pair of start and end destination stations if multiple ones entered.
+Step on to next pair of start and end destination stations or weather cities if multiple ones entered.

 The unit will automatically go into sleep as configured.